 Level 1 preparedness

 This is a level designed for minor disaster and the duration of the event is no longer than two weeks.
-These are usually bad weather type events.
+These are usually severe weather type events.
 Ice storms, floods, heavy snow are all filed under this category.
 These are events that disturb the normal functioning of high public targets, such as utilities, hospitals, fire and police stations, etc. The priority here is to do everything possible to keep up first responders and hospitals.
 To allow them to function as they do on a daily basis.
 Your house will have to wait and until help gets there, you will be on your own.

-In order to survive for two weeks without electricity or water and possibly stuck in your home, you will need a good amount of supplies.
+To survive for two weeks without electricity or water and possibly stuck in your home, you will need a good amount of supplies.
 Here is what you should have for level 1 preparedness:

 - A source of heat.
 Here the options can vary, but a fireplace or a kerosene heater and enough fuel to last for a few weeks are a good option.